Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Literature review

 \subsection{General findings}

 Figure~\ref{fig:lit-review} shows the main results of our literature review.
-As can be seen in panel A, the largest proportion of simulation studies in our review was in JASA (186/200 = 93.0\%), followed by SiM (104/115 = 90.4\%), PM (98/179 = 54.7\%), and RSM (94/306 = 30.7\%).
+Simulation studies were most frequent in JASA (186/200 = 93\%), followed by SiM (104/115 = 90\%), PM (98/179 = 55\%), and RSM (94/306 = 31\%).
 These proportions illustrate the ubiquity of simulation studies in methodological research.
-Of the 482 simulation studies, 111 (23.0\%) mentioned missingness in some form (see panel B).
-This is consistent with recent reviews which found that, in their samples, 14\% \citep{Morris2019} and 19\% \citep{Siepe2024} of simulation studies used convergence as a performance measure (which is one way of mentioning missingness).
+Of the 482 simulation studies, 111 (23\%) mentioned missingness (see panel B).
+This is consistent with prior reviews: \citet{Morris2019} and \citet{Siepe2024} found that 14\% and 19\% of studies, respectively, reported convergence as a performance metric (which is one way of mentioning missingness).